Board of Directors duties and committees

 The members of the Compensation Committee are Cecilia Vieweg, Chair of the Committee, Grace Reksten Skaugen and Ian Lundin.

-The members of the ESG/H&S are Grace Reksten Skaugen, Chair of the Committee, Torstein Sanness and Jakob Thomasen.
+The members of the Sustainability Committee are Grace Reksten Skaugen, Chair of the Committee, Torstein Sanness and Jakob Thomasen.